beanni/beanni/README.md

 Beanni helps gather financial data from all of your various providers, institutions, and banks.
 Having all of this cached in a local database allows you to do deeper analysis than typical online banking tools would allow, such as spend-by-merchant stats, or net-worth trends.

+Beanni is just a local helper, on your own machine.
+You're not sharing your passwords with us, or anybody else.
+You're not reverse engineering your bank.
+Beanni is just a robot that's really fast at clicking the same transaction export buttons that you would otherwise have to click manually.

 ## Usage

 Get started in minutes: